Arslanbek Makhmudov

-Arslanbek Ruslanovich Makhmudov (Арсланбек Русланович Махмудов, Arslanbek Mahmut Ruslannı ulanı; born 7 June 1989) is a Russian professional boxer who held the WBC-NABF heavyweight title between 2019 and 2023.
+Arslanbek Ruslanovich Makhmudov (Арсланбек Русланович Махмудов, Arslanbek Mahmut Ruslannı ulanı; born 7 June 1989) is a Russian professional boxer.
+He has held multiple regional heavyweight championships, including the NABF title from 2019 to 2023, and the NABA title from 2021 to 2022.
+He holds a notable win over former world heavyweight champion Samuel Peter.

 Early life

-Arslanbek was born in the town of Mozdok in North-Ossetia to a Kumyk family.
+Arslanbek was born in the town of Mozdok in North Ossetia–Alania (then known simply as North Ossetia) to a Kumyk family.
 He studied in Russian State University of Physical Education, Sport, Youth and Tourism.
 In his amateur career he performed for "Dinamo" boxing team based in Moscow, and won the European student championship.

 Professional career

+Early career

-Makhmudov made his professional debut on 8 December 2017, scoring a first-round technical knockout (TKO) victory over Jaime Barajas at the Danforth Music Hall in Toronto, Canada.
+After relocating to Montreal, Canada, Makhmudov made his professional debut on 8 December 2017, scoring a first-round technical knockout (TKO) victory over Jaime Barajas at the Danforth Music Hall in Toronto.

-He scored four stoppage wins in 2018, with TKOs over Christian Larrondo in April; Elder Hernandez in May; and Emilio Zarate in October; followed by a knockout (KO) over Andrew Satterfield in November.
+He scored four stoppage wins in 2018, with TKOs over Christian Larrondo in April; Elder Hernandez in May; and Emilio Zarate in October, followed by a knockout (KO) over Andrew Satterfield in November.
+With the exception of Zarate, Makhmudov stopped all of these opponents in the first round, while Zarate was finished in the second.